 Water shapes the character of these two provinces.
 Estremadura stretches itself out along the coast, extending north from Lisbon to include the onetime royal residence of Leiria, 119 kilometers (74 miles) from the capital.
 Closely tied to the sea, the narrow province is known for its fine beaches, coastal pine forests, and picturesque fishing villages.
 Some of these have evolved, for better or worse, into popular resorts.
 Fruits and vegetables grow in fertile coastal valleys, and livestock contentedly graze in rich pastures.
 But Estremadura hasn't always been so peaceful.
 During the Wars of Reconquest, which raged from the 8th through the 13th century, it was the scene of a series of bloody encounters between Christians and Moors.
 The province's name means "farthest from the Douro River," an indication of how far south of the Douro River the Christians had advanced against the Moors.
 In the aftermath of the wars, Portuguese sovereignty was secured with the defeat of the Spanish at Aljubarrota in 1385 and the turning back of Napoléon's forces in 1810 at Torres Vedras.
-The bloodshed left behind masterpieces of religious architecture—such as those at Alcobaça and Batalha—that commemorate Portuguese triumphs.
+The bloodshed left behind masterpieces of religious architecture—such as those at Alcobaça and Batalha—which commemorate Portuguese triumphs.

 Over the centuries Romans, Visigoths, Moors, and Christians built and rebuilt various castles and fortifications to protect the strategic Tagus River (Rio Tejo).
 Fine examples of this are along the river at Belver, Abrantes, and Almourol.
 Spanning the banks of the Rio Nabão (a tributary of the Tagus), Tomar is dominated by the hilltop Convento de Cristo (Convent of Christ), built in the 12th century by the Knights Templar.
 In the brush-covered hills at the province's western edge lies Fátima, one of Christendom's most important pilgrimage sites.
 As it flows south approaching Lisbon (Lisboa), the Tagus expands, often overflowing its banks during the winter rains, and the landscape changes to one of rich meadows and pastures and broad, alluvial plains, where grains grow in abundance.